macimas/giddy/README.md

 ![image](https://github.com/user-attachments/assets/49903264-f173-43d8-8ab6-56536f4e8b92)

+this readme is a bit h, lmk how to improve it lol

 ## Installation
-TODO: actually make it available

-to install, you'll need a userscript manager. preferably Tampermonkey, but you may use any managers that implement `GM` functions
+to install, you'll need a userscript manager. preferably [Tampermonkey](https://www.tampermonkey.net), but you may use any managers that implement `GM` functions

+once you've installed and setup your userscript manager, [click this link](https://github.com/macimas/giddy/blob/main/giddy.user.js?raw=true) for install prompt

 ## Features

-there's nothing much. it just tweaks profile page a bit and lets you style your profile.
+- apply custom css to your profile page where anyone with the script can also see
+- additional tweaks & improvements to profile page, with an additional bonus of being able to make simple custom css while worrying less about how it looks

 if you want to disable profile CSS, you may do so by checking your manager's menu